 Trust can be established in this and many other cases through Accountability: those who try to cheat can be denounced by anyone who exhibit cryptographic signatures of double spending, at which point the user who cheated loses all the funds at stake and the user who did the denouncing (typically the miner who won the Consensus confirmation) receives a fraction of the funds at stake while the rest of the funds are returned to general pool of assets to mine.
 The fraction cannot be the totality, or else miners could try to cheat then immediately denounce themselves to recoup the double-spent funds; see in a chapter below an arithmetic justification for one quarter as a reasonable reward.

-Therefore, Trent can trust that Alice is not double-spending, because Alice has registered Trent as her current Notary and cannot be spending the same assets through a different channel.
+Therefore, Trent can trust that Alice is not double-spending, because Alice has registered Trent as her current Payment Processor and cannot be spending the same assets through a different channel.
 If Alice tried to double-spend anyway, Trent could see it and denounce Alice instead of becoming her accomplice; or Trent could assume a mistake by Alice and refuse to relay double-spending messages that could get Alice denounced and her corresponding assets seized; also warn her that she is using buggy software that could cost her money.
 (Unless Trent is also the miner who will make the next Consensus, or has a contract with him, he is unlikely to get a reward from denouncing Alice; he will be better rewarded by providing helpful service).

 But how does Bob know that he can trust Trent?
 Because Trent is accountable: Trent posted a bond with the Consensus, that he cannot recover for a duration that leaves more than enough time for Trent to be found fraudulent and successfully sued.

 Note that in some cases, Trent might also be a known institution, such as a bank or credit card issuer, that Bob can sue in real-life; phanero-institutions can therefore directly offer services that integrate well with the Distributed Consensus and compete for Trust, Speed or Price with other cryptographic intermediaries that hide their TRUE NAMES behind anonymizing network layers.
-Some people might consider them more trustworthy because of their higher accountability; other people might consider them less trustworthy because they collaborate with oppressive governments or may be forced to (Of course, nothing can guarantee an anonymous notary won't; and users can use proxies, onion networks and other such anonymizing techniques to connect to their notary).
+Some people might consider them more trustworthy because of their higher accountability; other people might consider them less trustworthy because they collaborate with oppressive governments or may be forced to (Of course, nothing can guarantee an anonymous payment processor won't; and users can use proxies, onion networks and other such anonymizing techniques to connect to their payment processor).

-In the case that Trent is also Bob's Notary, Bob can start spending those funds immediately; otherwise, Trent would be prudent to wait for Consensus confirmation before he undersigns the use of funds that haven't been secured yet.
+In the case that Trent is also Bob's Payment Processor, Bob can start spending those funds immediately; otherwise, Trent would be prudent to wait for Consensus confirmation before he undersigns the use of funds that haven't been secured yet.
 This is akin to transfering funds within a bank versus between banks.

-All in all, having designated notaries rather than letting any miner notarize any transaction enables faster transactions in many common cases where Trust can be reasonably assumed thanks to Accountability.
+All in all, having designated payment processors rather than letting any miner notarize any transaction enables faster transactions in many common cases where Trust can be reasonably assumed thanks to Accountability.
 It also offers a mechanism to increase said Trust by providing stable third parties that users can choose to trust or not to trust based on whichever relevant criteria apply to the transactions at hand.